This is the canonical configuration document for Spooky. It should answer these questions for every major configuration area:

 integer | No | 3 |

-Consecutive unhealthy windows before invoking the restart hook |
+Consecutive unhealthy windows before invoking the restart command |

 drain_grace_ms |